Cirneco dell'Etna

 The Cirneco dell'Etna (Sicilian: Cirnecu) is an Italian breed of hunting dog from the Mediterranean island of Sicily.
 It is named for the Etna volcano in eastern Sicily.
 It has a keen sense of smell, and is used to hunt small game, particularly rabbits.
 As with many working dogs, registration is conditional on successful completion of a working trial.

 Name

-The first part of the breed's name, cirneco, derives from the cyrenaicus, related to Cyrenaica in North Africa, and in modern Italian is used for all the small hunting dogs of the Mediterranean islands, including Sicily, Malta and the Balearic Islands.
+The first word of the name, cirneco, derives from the cyrenaicus, related to Cyrenaica in North Africa, and in modern Italian is used for all the small hunting dogs of the Mediterranean islands, including Sicily, Malta and the Balearic Islands.
 The second part relates to the area of the Etna volcano in Sicily, where it originated.